ChristElise/christelise.github.io/_posts/2024-09-27-breakme-walkthrough.md

 The result above shows us an interesting directory i.e. wordpress, this may tell us that our target runs WordPress CMS.
 We can confirm our assumption by visiting this directory.
 ![](/assets/img/posts/walthrough/tryhackme/2024-09-27-breakme/1-browse.png)

 We can see that our target's web application indeed uses the WordPress CMS.
-We can start a quick enumeration on the target WordPress instance by enumerating for vulnerable plugins.
+We can start a quick enumeration of the target WordPress instance by enumerating vulnerable plugins.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Breakme/Scans/Web]
 └─$ wpscan --url http://10.10.64.230/wordpress/ -e vp